Identify and resolve property defects with confidence

 Defect analysis involves a thorough inspection of your property to identify any faults, weaknesses, or damage that could affect its condition or value.
 Common issues include:

-Structural problems such as cracks or subsidence
+• Structural problems such as cracking or subsidence

 Our expert surveyors deliver a comprehensive assessment, ensuring you have a clear understanding of the severity and implications of any issues found.